28 Years Later, FernGully Could Really Be The Last Rainforest

 It’s time to wake up.
 On Global Day of Climate Action, VICE Media Group is solely telling stories about our current climate crisis.
 Click here to meet young climate leaders from around the globe and learn how you can take action.

-As wildfires continue to ravage the West Coast, breaking horrifying record after horrifying record — more than 3.2 million acres have been destroyed so far — I keep thinking about Ferngully: The Last Rainforest.
-To those who grew up watching the 1992 animated musical, the apocalyptic images of scorching orange flames consuming vibrant landscapes and giving way to gray, ashy devastation are eerily familiar.
-They echo the destruction wrought by Hexxus, the pollution specter villain voiced with menacing glee by Tim Curry.
+As wildfires continue to ravage the West Coast of America, breaking horrifying record after horrifying record — more than 3.2 million acres have been destroyed so far — I keep thinking about Ferngully: The Last Rainforest.
+To those who grew up watching the 1992 animated musical, the apocalyptic images of scorching orange flames consuming vibrant landscapes and giving way to grey, ashy devastation are eerily familiar.
+They echo the destruction wrought by Hexxus, the pollution spectre villain voiced with menacing glee by Tim Curry.
 Unfortunately, our current dire situation won’t be fixed by a spiky-haired fairy wielding a magical seed.

-As wildfires continue to ravage the West Coast, breaking horrifying record after horrifying record — more than 3.2 million acres have been destroyed so far — I keep thinking about Ferngully: The Last Rainforest.
-To those who grew up watching the 1992 animated musical, the apocalyptic images of scorching orange flames consuming vibrant landscapes and giving way to gray, ashy devastation are eerily familiar.
-They echo the destruction wrought by Hexxus, the pollution specter villain voiced with menacing glee by Tim Curry.
+As wildfires continue to ravage the West Coast of America, breaking horrifying record after horrifying record — more than 3.2 million acres have been destroyed so far — I keep thinking about Ferngully: The Last Rainforest.
+To those who grew up watching the 1992 animated musical, the apocalyptic images of scorching orange flames consuming vibrant landscapes and giving way to grey, ashy devastation are eerily familiar.
+They echo the destruction wrought by Hexxus, the pollution spectre villain voiced with menacing glee by Tim Curry.
 Unfortunately, our current dire situation won’t be fixed by a spiky-haired fairy wielding a magical seed.

 Advertisement